The UK Register of Civil Aircraft contains specific information on over 20,000 aircraft registered in the United

-Printed reports of extracts from the UK Register of Civil Aircraft and mailing lists (in the form of pre-printed
+Printed reports or data files of extracts from the UK Register of Civil Aircraft and mailing lists (in the form of pre-printed

 adhesive labels) of current registered owners are also available on an ad hoc basis.
 Fees for the provision of printed

-reports are based on the number of aircraft retrieved and the complexity of the enquiry, please contact the Aircraft Registration Section for details.
+reports, data files or mailing labels are based on the number of aircraft retrieved and the complexity of the enquiry.
+Please contact the Aircraft Registration Section for details.

-A standard report is also available that details all the additions, deletions and changes that have occurred on the
+A standard report is also available, detailing all the additions, deletions and other changes that have occurred on the

 such the selection criteria can be very flexible and can be tailored specifically to any personal or marketing

-requirements.
-A search could be made on a specific aircraft type, or a class of aircraft type, or a class of aircraft,
+A search could be made on a specific aircraft type, a class of aircraft

 The Register contains the following information for each aircraft registered in the UK: